Asturian language: Dialects

 Asturian forms a dialect continuum with Cantabrian in the east and Eonavian in the west.
 While this dialect continuum is for the most part smooth, a number of isoglosses cluster together parallel to the River Purón, linking the dialects of eastern Llanes, Ribadedeva, Peñamellera Alta, and Peñamellera Baja with those of Cantabria and separating them from the rest of Asturias.
 Cantabrian was listed in the 2009 UNESCO Atlas of the World's Languages in Danger.
 The inclusion of Eonavian (spoken in western Asturias, bordering Galicia) in the Galician language is controversial, since it has traits in common with western Asturian.

-Linguistic description
+Description

 Asturian is one of the Astur-Leonese languages which form part of the Iberian Romance languages, close to Galician-Portuguese and Castilian and further removed from Navarro-Aragonese.
 It is an inflecting, fusional, head-initial and dependent-marking language.
 Its word order is subject–verb–object (in declarative sentences without topicalization).